nsdt-zhaw/ChargeFabrica/README.md

 The 2D compute time with ions enabled on a dedicated server with AMD EPYC 74F3 processor for ~100k elements is roughly 2 hours.

 It is therefore **strongly** recommended to test the code in 1D before moving to 2D.

+# Numerics and Damping
+Drift-Diffusion problems can be quite challenging to solve numerically, depending on the material parameters used and the geometry employed.
+If the desired residual isn't achieved due to frequent residual instabilities, then the DampingFactor ratio must be decreased.
+This comes at a cost of decreasing the effective time step, which often requires increasing the number of iterations necessary for convergence.

+**Note:** The residual may increase briefly for certain problems as the timestep is being dynamically increased.
+This usually does not require an adjustment of the DampingFactor.
+For very stiff problems, it may be necessary to sweep the Poisson and electronic continuity equations multiple times per time step.
+However, the computational overhead of sweeping is very significant, and it is usually better to adjust the DampingFactor.